ckressibucher/config/readme.md

 Why?
 ----

-I was tired of using too many `isset` throgh all my code.
+I was tired of using too many `isset` throghout all my code.
 The main advantage of this library is, that you can request an arbitrary deeply nested value, and provide a default value which should be returned in case the requested value does not exist: